astropy/astropy-tutorials/README.rst

     cd tutorials/Spectral-Line-Fitting
     ipython notebook --pylab=inline

 Create a new notebook file, and write away!
-Remember to place any extra files used by the tutorial in the directory with the notebook file.
+Remember to place any extra files used by the tutorial in the directory with the notebook file, and place them under git version control.

 You will also need to create a tutorial metadata file in the same directory.
 The metadata file contains any extra information about the tutorial you may want to add and must be named `metadata.cfg`.
 The file is just a plain text configuration file containing key-value pairs separated by a colon.
 This file must contain, at minimum, the following fields: